-Workshop - Suggested by Malte Loller-Andersen and Joakim Lehn, over 1 year ago.
+Workshop - Suggested by Manu Gopinathan and Malte Loller-Andersen and Joakim Lehn, over 1 year ago.

-Workshop - Suggested by Dmitry Lebedev, 27 days ago.
+Workshop - Suggested by Dmitry Lebedev, over 1 year ago.

 How to form and get group's opinion?
 What kind of techniques you can use to organize such sessions in your organization?
 How the org will benefit from it?